 Niall Fitzgerald, former CEO of Unilever, sums it up this way: “Corporate Social Responsibility is a hard-edged business decision.
 Not because it is a nice thing to do or because people are forcing us to do it, [but] because it is good for our business.”

 One of the best ways to understand a CSR strategy is to take a deeper dive from the inside.
 I’m incredibly blessed to share my experience at Coca-Cola Consolidated and our approach to CSR, or as we say, our culture and community engagement.
-It’s important to first understand who
+It’s important to first understand who we are:

 Our Purpose to Honor God, Serve Others, Pursue Excellence, and Grow Profitably remains the cornerstone of our Company and our Culture.
-We aspire to have a Purpose-driven organization, led by Servant Leaders focused on the development on the minds, bodies and spirits of our teammates
+We aspire to have a Purpose-driven organization, led by Servant Leaders focused on the development on the minds, bodies and spirits of our teammates and partners.

 As the nation’s largest bottler, Coke Consolidated employs nearly 17,000 teammates, operates in 14 states and Washington, D.C., and refreshes over 66 million consumers.
 But what makes us truly unique in the Coca-Cola System is our culture and Purpose-driven business execution.
 At our core, we lead from the heart – whether that is making, selling, and distributing the greatest brands and beverages in the world, or supporting our local communities and teammates.